Deploying mytoken with docker swarm¶

 - The actual mytoken server application

-- Runs and exits if finished.
+mytoken-setup db migrate - Runs and exits when finished.
 Rerun on update.

 - db (galera node)